nes-lab/shepherd-tools/README.md

 ### Release-Procedure

 - increase version number in __init__.py
-- every commits get automatically tested by Github
+- every commit get automatically tested by Github
 - put together a release on Github - the tag should match current version-number
-- Github automatically pushed release to pypi
+- Github automatically pushes release to pypi

 ### Open Tasks